Lapin0t/phd-manuscript/main/02_games.typ

 - _completely iterative algebras_, for functor algebras, with an adapted notion of _flat_
   equation system~#mcite(dy: -1em, <AdamekMV04>),

-Absence of the prefix "completely" denotes the fact that only finitary equations are solved.
+Absence of the prefix "completely" denotes the fact that only finitary equation systems are solved.
 ]

-#tom[L'ordre choisi ici n'est pas clair, est-ce de plus général?]

 #block(stroke: 1pt, inset: 0.8em, radius: 5pt)[
 *Iteration Things and #nm[Elgot] Things* ~~ Every equation system has a _choice_ of